zyra/ionic-tooltips/README.md

 #### `topOffset`

 (number) add this attribute to offset the vertical position of the tooltip.
-Defaults to 0.
+Defaults to `0`.

 #### `leftOffset`

 (number) add this attribute to offset the horizontal position of the tooltip.
-Defaults to 0.
+Defaults to `0`.

+#### `hideOthers`

+(boolean) add this attribute to set weather to hide other visible tooltips.
+Defaults to `false`.

 <br><br>

 ## Versioning